-Six juveniles were arrested for murder in 2009, eleven fewer than were arrested for murder in 2008.
+Fourteen juveniles were arrested for murder in 2010.
+In 2009 six juveniles were arrested for murder.

 MURDER: Murder is the willful killing of one person by another.
 The classification of this offense is based on police investigation as opposed to the determination of a court, medical examiner, coroner, jury or other judicial body.
 Deaths caused by negligence, suicide, accident or justifiable homicides are not included.